HariSekhon/HariSekhon/README.md

 ## Core Repos

-Github's limit of 6 pinned repos is far too low - these are what I consider my core repos:
+GitHub's limit of 6 pinned repos is far too low - these are what I consider my core repos:

 ### Knowledge